-Instead, try to eat a balanced diet and take vitamins for some things that are difficult to get naturally.
+Instead, try to eat a balanced diet and take vitamins for some tricky things to get naturally.

 Vitamin D isn’t found in most of the foods we eat, and while getting sunlight does give us some, this isn’t going to happen if you’re working night shifts and trying to sleep during the day.
-This vitamin is crucial because it plays a vital role in the absorption of calcium in the body.
+This vitamin is crucial because it plays a vital role in absorbing calcium in the body.

 A night-shift worker is associated with a higher risk of thinning bones because of inadequate amounts of Vitamin D. A 2008 study of nurses who worked night shifts for more than 20 years often had a higher incidence of hip and wrist fractures.
-The study suggested that these results may be the result of impeded calcium absorption due to a lack of Vitamin D stores.
+The study suggested that these results may result from impeded calcium absorption due to a lack of Vitamin D stores.